 ACLEDA Securities Plc. ("the Company") is established as a Public Limited Company in the Kingdom of Cambodia with the Registration No.00002713, dated 1 March 2010.
-The Company is wholly owned by ACLEDA Bank Plc. ("the parent company").
+The Company is wholly owned by ACLEDA Bank Plc. ("the parent company"), a commercial bank incorporated in Kingdom of Cambodia.